rice-ai-hq/ricedb-python/README.md

 # RiceDB Python Client

-A Python client for connecting to [RiceDB](https://github.com/your-org/ricedb), a high-performance vector-graph database.
+A pure Python client for connecting to and interacting with [RiceDB](https://github.com/your-org/ricedb), a high-performance vector-graph database.

+> **Note:** This package is **only** the client library.
+You must have a running instance of the RiceDB server to use this client.

 ## Features